 For a delicate electronic device or any valuable item you need to ship or store, you might need something more than wadded paper or bubble wrap to prevent movement and damage.
 You can create form-fitting, clamshell-style padding with expansion foam.
 You'll need thin plastic (like food wrap), the item you want to protect, a cardboard paper towel roll, and a box that's about three times as large as the item.

 - Wrap the item tightly in plastic.
 Take extra care to thoroughly cover the entire item.
 Expanding foam is difficult to remove from most items once it comes in contact with them.
 Wrap the item more than once if in doubt.

 - Line the inside of the box with plastic.

 - Cut off a section of the paper towel roll to create a stand for the item.
 The stand should be high enough to elevate the item in the center of the box.

 - Use expanding foam to fill the box below, around, and above the item.
-Work slowly and keep in mind that expanding foam does expand.
+Work slowly, and wait for the foam to expand before adding more.

 - Let the foam fully harden.
 This can take as long as 24 hours.

 - Slide the hardened foam block from the box.
 Peel off the plastic.